oguzcan-yavuz/playground/machine learning/Udacity/ud120-projects/final_project/Enron Submission.md

     Enron dataset which I am using in this project, contains emails of the workers at the Enron company.
-    It has 146 people; 18 of them labeled as POI and 126 of them labeled as non-poi.
-I analysed these emails contents's and other datas about the workers and trained my classifier with these datas.
+    It has 146 people; 18 of them labeled as POI and 126 of them labeled as NON-POI.
+I analysed these emails contents and other datas about the workers and trained my classifier with these datas.
 I used ... features.
-    There are some features with many missing values but this information also gives us informations about POI's.
-    As an example, all of the POI's have a salary value while some of people have missing salary values.
-I had a few outliers in our data.
-I handled those outliers with ...
+    There are some features with many missing values.
+I handled them ... .
+I had a few outliers in our data but I didn't remove them.
+Since I am building a POI classifier, those outliers are very likely to be our POI's.
+Because POIs are most likely have anomalies so I want to catch those anomalies to classify them.

 2) What features did you end up using in your